fernandocastor/fernandocastor.github.io/publications.md

 Negar Alizadeh, Nishant Saurabh, Fernando Castor.
 Green AI: The Cost of LLM-Based Code Completion.
 Proceedings of the 20th International Symposium on Empirical Software Engineering and Measurement (ESEM 2026).
 München, Germany.
 October 2026.

 Lola Solovyeva, Fernando Castor.
 Decoding the Cost: A Phase-Level Analysis of LLM Inference in Software Development.
 Proceedings of the 30th International Conference on Evaluation and Assessment in Software Engineering (EASE 2026).
-Accepted for publication.
+Accepted for publication. <a href="https://arxiv.org/abs/2602.05712" target="_blank">Preprint</a>

 Benedito de Oliveira, Fernando Castor, Leonardo Fernandes, Samuel Amorim.
 Exploring Mocking Techniques for Managing External Dependencies in Service-Based Systems: A Mapping Study.
 Proceedings of the 7th ACM/IEEE International Conference on Automation of Software Test (AST 2026).
-Accepted for publication.
+Accepted for publication. <a href="https://dl.acm.org/doi/10.1145/3793654.3793750" target="_blank">Full paper</a>

 Sophie Weidmann, Fernando Castor.
 An Initial Exploration of Contrastive Prompt Tuning to Generate Energy-Efficient Code.
 Proceedings of the 3rd International Workshop on Large Language Models For Code (LLM4Code 2026).
-Accepted for publication.
+Accepted for publication. <a href="https://arxiv.org/abs/2604.02352" target="_blank">Preprint</a>

 Renato Domingues, Fernando Castor, Fernanda Madeiral.
 Bug-Fixing in the Age of AI: Human vs. Agentic Pull Requests.
-Proceedings of the 23rd International Conference on Mining Software Repositories (MSR 2026).
-Accepted for publication.
+Proceedings of the 23rd International Conference on Mining Software Repositories (MSR 2026). <a href="https://dl.acm.org/doi/10.1145/3793302.3793570" target="_blank">Full paper</a>

 Maja Kirkeby, Pepijn de Reus, Ana-Maria Oprescu, Kalle Pronk, Qin Zhao, Fernando Castor, João Paulo Fernandes.
 Bridging the gap between industry and academia: sustainability in LLM-assisted software engineering.
-Proceedings of the 10th International Workshop on Green and Sustainable Software (GREENS’26).
-Accepted for publication.
+Proceedings of the 10th International Workshop on Green and Sustainable Software (GREENS’26). <a href="https://dl.acm.org/doi/10.1145/3793302.3793570" target="_blank">[Full paper](https://dl.acm.org/doi/full/10.1145/3786148.3788638)</a>

 ### **2025**